 How Do I Submit Forms to the Graduate School?

 All forms for the Graduate School (including those related to thesis/dissertation) can be submitted electronically to email@example.com.
 The Graduate School will accept approvals via email with digital signatures.
-As telecommuting comes to an end, the Graduate School is asking for digital signatures on forms (over separate emails from each committee member).
+With the return to normal operations, the Graduate School is asking for digital signatures on forms (over separate emails from each committee member).
 Forms can be found on our website under the Resources tab in the Forms and Manuals Library.